GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 - displaying type information for classes, variables, functions etc.,
 - displaying documentation for methods, members, etc. in the preview window,
 - fixing common coding errors, like missing semi-colons, typos, etc.,
-- semantic renaming of variables across files (JavaScript only).
+- semantic renaming of variables across files,
+- formatting code,
+- removing unused imports, sorting imports, etc.

 Features vary by file type, so make sure to check out the [file type feature summary](#quick-feature-summary) and the